 3. HSC sections 1263(c), 1337.1(e)(2), 1337.6 and 22 CCR section 71839: All CNAs in an active status are encouraged to renew following normal timelines.
 A CNA seeking certificate renewal may complete any of the 48 required hours of in-service or continuing education units at any time during the 2-year recertification period and may complete all of the required 48 hours through online or distance learning formats.

 4. HSC section 1337.6 and Title 22 California Code of Regulations (CCR) section 71839: A CNA whose certification expired within the previous 2 years, or whose certification will expire during the state of emergency, may work as a CNA for the duration of the declared emergency without renewal.
 All facilities must check CDPH's online verification page to verify employment eligibility.
-Only those CNAs with a status of "active" or "employable during state of emergency" or who have a copy of their certificate that has been expired within the previous 2 years may be employed.
+Only those CNAs with a status of "active" or "employable during state of emergency" may be employed.

 5. HSC section 1337.2(d)-(e): A licensed vocational nurse (LVN) or registered nurse (RN) seeking certification and possessing a valid license issued by another state or foreign country, whether active or expired within the last 2 years, may begin working as a CNA immediately upon submission of an application for certification to CDPH.